 Leo Baeck College Lehrhaus

-The LBC, in Finchley, north London, runs a series of adult Jewish learning classes on weekday evenings.
+The LBC, in Finchley, north London, runs a series of adult Jewish learning classes on weekday evenings and online courses.
 More information from: www.lbc.ac.uk.
-Email: email@example.com.
+Email: firstname.lastname@example.org.